AbhinavGupta1611/sed-est/README.md

 ### Overview:

 This repo contains codes to estimate SSC using several hydrometeorological and watershed static attribute data as inputs to the model.
-LSTM was used as the deep learning model and the models were developed in three scenarios: gauged, ungauged, and local
+LSTM was used as the deep learning model and the models were developed in three scenarios: gauged, ungauged, and local.
+The repo can be used to reproduce the results in [Gupta and Feng (2025)](https://www.sciencedirect.com/science/article/pii/S0022169425004494).

 ### Installation Instructions